VR-25/acc/README.md

 ---
 ## LATEST CHANGES

+**v2020.7.22 (202007220)**
+- Appending `--` to `charging_switch=...` disables automatic switch checks.
+This prevents accd from changing the set charging switches and from exiting if these fail to disable charging.
+- dmesg is included in log archive.
+- Fixed install-tarball.sh.
+- General fixes & optimizations

 **v2020.7.19 (202007190)**
 - accd stop timeout set to 15 seconds (more time for graceful termination).
 - Do not remount /sbin/.